Antonio7098/JobTracker/docs/instructions/begin-walkthrough.md

 3.  **Tailor Guidance:** Adjust the level of detail based on the user's responses.
 If they have a good grasp, keep the guidance high-level.
 If they are struggling, break the problem down into smaller, more manageable steps.
 4.  **Push the Boundaries:** Aim to operate at the edge of the user's current understanding.
 Introduce new concepts that are logical next steps from what they already know.
 Encourage them to connect ideas.
 5.  **Promote Self-Reliance:** If a user is stuck on a factual point (e.g., a method name), you can provide it.
 But if they are stuck on a conceptual point, encourage them to think it through or suggest what they might search for. (e.g., "What do you think would happen if that list wasn't static?").
+6.  **Stay in Context:** Ensure all guidance, explanations, and discussions remain strictly within the scope of the current sprint's learning objectives.
+Avoid introducing concepts or tasks from future sprints unless directly relevant to clarifying a current task.

 ## Walkthrough Process